Classical Limit of Yukawa theory from quantum state perspective: Abstract

 \section{Abstract}

-Physical systems which can be described by classical fields in classical theory, can also be described by quantum states in quantum field theory.
-We study the correspondence between the classical field and the quantum state which both describe the same physical systems.
-We derive the quantum states corresponding to the classical field in the representation expanded by the eigenstates of quantum field operators.
+We derive the quantum states corresponding to classical scalar fields in the representation expanded by the eigenstates of quantum field operators.
 This allows us to directly observe the spatial entanglement structure of quantum states and explore the differences and relationships between quantum superposition and classical superposition.
-According to the correspondence between classical observables and quantum states, we derive the equation of motion in classical theory from the evolution of quantum states in Yukawa theory.
-This leads to the relativistic classical Yukawa theory, and we further obtain relativistic corrections to the Yukawa potential.
+We find that if two classical fields are identical in a certain spatial region, then their corresponding quantum states have the same reduced density matrix in that region.
+This indicates that knowing the classical field in a local region is sufficient to derive the reduced density matrix for that region.
+According to the correspondence between classical quantities and quantum states, we derive the equation of motion of the classical theory from the evolution of quantum states in Yukawa theory.
+This leads to the relativistic classical Yukawa theory, and we further obtain the relativistic corrections to the Yukawa potential.